basnijholt/glove80/TUI_DESIGN.md

 > **Instructions for agents**: Before making changes, read this file end-to-end, follow its requirements, and record any new decisions, deviations, or discoveries back into this document (append brief dated notes in the relevant section).
 Treat it as a living blueprint.

 > **Progress note (2025-11-12)**: Milestones 1–3 are live in `tui/` (LayerSidebar, KeyCanvas navigation/copy, validated Key Inspector).
-Macro Studio shipped with full CRUD, undo/redo, and Textual pilot coverage, and the Features tab previews/applies HRM bundles via the BuilderBridge service.
-HoldTap/Combo/Listener studios plus Command Palette/Search are next.
+Macro and HoldTap studios now ship with full CRUD, undo/redo, and Textual pilot coverage, and the Features tab previews/applies HRM bundles via the BuilderBridge service.
+Combo/Listener studios plus Command Palette/Search remain outstanding.
 Keep `docs/TUI_CHECKLIST.md` and `docs/TUI_IMPL_PLAN.md` in sync with any changes captured here.

 IMPORTANT: Also make sure to commit often and run the tests with `uv run pytest`!